roemvaar/cs_notes/c-book/ch1/ch1.md

 Thereafter, any occurrence of *name* will be replaced by the corresponding replacement text.
 (At the preprocessing stage of the compilation process).

+The model of input and output supported by the standard library is very simple.
+Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters.
+A **text stream** is a sequence of characters divided into lines; each line consists of zero or more characters followed by a new line character.